In this article

 Oops!
 Something went wrong while submitting the form.

-Emily drives Ramp's product-led-growth in multiple products and services.
-She brings forth the best of her experiences as a management consultant, startup co-founder, and designer to improve customer experiences with Ramp.
+Emily drove Ramp's product-led-growth in multiple products and services.
+She brought forth the best of her experiences as a management consultant, startup co-founder, and designer to improve customer experiences with Ramp.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.